hpmoon/hpmoon/README.md

 # hpmoon
-Repository for hpMooN project (High Performance Multi-Objective Optimization for Neuroengineering and Rehabilitation Technologies)
+Repository of hpMooN project (High Performance Multi-Objective Optimization for Neuroengineering and Rehabilitation Technologies)